yashasvisingh14/E-commerce-Tableau-Dashboard/README.md

 There were no null or missing values present in the dataset.
 ## Business Questions
+This Tableau dashboard answer some of these business questions?
+* What is the average discount offered to the customers?
+* Are these products attracting new customers or not?
+* Is there any difference in number of female and male purchases?
+* What is the minimum and maximum rate at which customer care calls received?
+* Measure customer satisfaction through evaluation of customer ratings.
+* Which is the mostly used mode of shipment w.r.t warehouses ?
 ## Snapshot of Project
 ![Screenshot (200)](https://user-images.githubusercontent.com/64837491/149054312-c2fec8d1-b810-4998-9197-6ee8658e335d.png)
 ## Results